latazadehomero/doctor-occlusion/README.md

-# doctor-occlusion
+# 🩺 Doctor's Occlusion for Obsidian
 Image occlusion plugin: Hide all, show one.

-# 🩺 Doctor's Occlusion for Obsidian

 A **Native Image Occlusion** Study anatomy, histology, and diagrams directly inside your vault.

 ## ✨ Key Features